Implementing GPT in NumPy

 A quick breakdown of each of the files:

-is the same asgpt2.py
+is the same as gpt2.py

 , but in even fewer lines of code.
 Why?
 Because why not.